 4. US-Soviet Standoff

-The construction of the Berlin Wall intensified the tensions between the United States and the Soviet Union.
-The Western powers saw it as a clear violation of human rights, while the Soviets sought to solidify their control over East Germany.
+The construction of the Berlin Wall further brought closer the contradiction between the United States of America and Soviet Union.
+For the Western powers it was one more gross violation of human rights, for the Soviets – an attempt to strengthen their grip on the GDR.

 5. Nuclear Arms Race